-Arabian Center Launches An Exclusive Discount Booklet: Exciting Offers And Cashback Rewards Unlocked!
+Arabian Center launches an exclusive Discount Booklet: Exciting Offers and Cashback Rewards unlocked!

-(MENAFN- Dubai PR Network) Dubai, UAE – September 2024 : Arabian Center launched the much-awaited discount booklet on 2nd September which is set to delight shoppers with incredible savings and unbeatable deals.
-Shoppers can now pick up their free discount booklet at the mall - while Stocks last.
-This limited-time offer is a gateway to a world of amazing promotions from some of the mall's most popular brands.
+(MENAFN- AMC) Dubai, UAE – September 2024: Arabian Center launched the much-awaited discount booklet on 2nd September which is set to delight shoppers with incredible savings and unbeatable deals.
+Shoppers can now pick up their free discount booklet at the mall - while stocks last.
+This limited-time offer is a gateway to a world of amazing promotions from some of the mall’s most popular brands.

 The gift card can be redeemed at participating stores at Arabian Center and the card offers exclusive benefits at some of the stores that provide discounts when purchases are made using the card.